Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 The great thing though is the Wonder Weeks app.
 It tells you when the next leap is coming, why it’s occurring (which is really fascinating) and how to help your baby through it.

 Ha!
-My breastfed baby was crazy gassy.
+My breastfed baby is so gassy.

 I later learned that I had an overactive letdown and she had a cow’s milk allergy (MSPI).
 Both of these issues meant that I definitely should have been trying to get every possible burp out.

-Thrush
+15. Thrush

 Thrush is essentially a yeast infection.
 It can also be difficult for a mother to recognize.